michelfernandez/cove/site/content/english/features-business.md

     headline="Activity overview"
     description="Keep track of what's happening in your business account, filtered by date, activity and more.">}}

-  {{< features-item src="features-biz/kostendegression.svg"
-    headline="Decreasing costs"
-    description="The more signatures, the lower the unit price.
-The more flat users, the cheaper the flat rate.">}}

   {{< features-item src="features-biz/rechnungshistorie.svg"
     headline="Invoice history"
     description="View the current and all past invoices at any time.">}}